mobanisto/pinpit-gradle-plugin/README.md

-pinpitCreateDefaultDistributableWindowsX64 - Creates a directory for WindowsX64 containing all files to be distributed including launcher, app and runtime image. pinpitCreateDefaultRuntimeImageLinuxX64 - Creates a runtime image from the JVM for LinuxX64 using jlink. pinpitCreateDefaultRuntimeImageWindowsX64 - Creates a runtime image from the JVM for WindowsX64 using jlink. pinpitCreateReleaseDistributableLinuxX64 - Creates a directory for LinuxX64 containing all files to be distributed including launcher, app and runtime image. pinpitCreateReleaseDistributableWindowsX64 - Creates a directory for WindowsX64 containing all files to be distributed including launcher, app and runtime image. pinpitCreateReleaseRuntimeImageLinuxX64 - Creates a runtime image from the JVM for LinuxX64 using jlink. pinpitCreateReleaseRuntimeImageWindowsX64 - Creates a runtime image from the JVM for WindowsX64 using jlink. pinpitDownloadJdkLinuxX64 - Downloads the JDK for LinuxX64 that is used to derive a runtime to distribute with the app. pinpitDownloadJdkWindowsX64 - Downloads the JDK for WindowsX64 that is used to derive a runtime to distribute with the app. pinpitPackageDefault - Builds packages for all systems and architectures.
+pinpitCreateDefaultDistributableWindowsX64 - Creates a directory for WindowsX64 containing all files to be distributed including launcher, app and runtime image. pinpitCreateDefaultRuntimeImageLinuxX64 - Creates a runtime image from the JVM for LinuxX64 using jlink. pinpitCreateDefaultRuntimeImageWindowsX64 - Creates a runtime image from the JVM for WindowsX64 using jlink. pinpitDownloadJdkLinuxX64 - Downloads the JDK for LinuxX64 that is used to derive a runtime to distribute with the app. pinpitDownloadJdkWindowsX64 - Downloads the JDK for WindowsX64 that is used to derive a runtime to distribute with the app. pinpitPackageDefault - Builds packages for all systems and architectures.